Stevens-Mark/NotFlix/README.md

 ## Objective

 After seeing numerous NetFlix clones on the internet I thought I would try to build my own version.
 I have to say I was inspired by the version done by Davide Mandelli, Th3Wall.
 Which is an amazing version !!
 Check it out
+I have tried to avoid using too many libraries, so opted to do the animations with Sass rather than motion, spring etc...
+But, I did use react-slick for the slidder, but unfortunately there are a few accessibility issues.
+I don't think it was intended to have navigational buttons inside for example..
+Also, when I checked with "AXE" it throws up some issues that are not totally correct...
+And finally, although I could have used Redux for the state management, I also opted for useContext instead, simply because I haven't really used it much & thought there was no need to use Redux on this project...

 ## Features
 - [x] Display movies, tv shows, popular & watch list
 - [x] Search movies and tv shows
 - [x] Add/Remove to/from "My Wish List"
-- [x] A detail modal with moreinformation about the selected movie or TV show
+- [x] A detail modal with more information about the movie or TV show selected by the user
 - [x] Use of React hooks and custom hooks
 - [x] Favourites list persised in local storage for ease of demo
 - [x] Responsive layout